Solomon R. Guggenheim Foundation: Krens exhibitions and abortive projects

+Armstrong and later years

 Richard Armstrong became the fifth director of the foundation on November 4, 2008.
 He had been director of the Carnegie Museum of Art in Pittsburgh, Pennsylvania for 12 years, where he had also served as chief curator and curator of contemporary art.
 In addition to its permanent collections, which continue to grow, the foundation administers loan exhibitions and co-organizes exhibitions with other museums to foster public outreach.